 • Meet with your mentor weekly (phone or Zoom) to update them on your progress, troubleshoot issues, and discuss story-crafting as you complete interviews and research and your project develops.

-• Complete ALL interviews and upload them both to Descript and to a shared Google Drive folder by NO LATER than August 15th, 2023.
+• Complete ALL interviews and upload them both to Descript and to a shared Google Drive folder by NO LATER than August 1st, 2024.

 FALL QUARTER

-• All grant recipients must enroll in ORALCOMM 126, a 1-unit graded production workshop course in the fall quarter that will guide you through the final steps of podcast production (e.g. tracking narration, sound design, editing interview clips, mixing and mastering).
-Please note that the 1-unit is not a reflection of the amount of work you may do to complete your project outside of class in conjunction with your mentor.
+• All grant recipients must enroll in ORALCOMM 126, a Friday morning, 1-unit graded production workshop course in the fall quarter that will guide you through the final steps of podcast production (e.g. tracking narration, sound design, editing interview clips, mixing and mastering).

-• Continue to meet weekly with your mentor to update them on progress, troubleshoot issues, and receive help with writing, audio editing, tracking narration, sound design, and all other aspects of podcast production.
+• Continue to meet weekly with your mentor and group to update them on progress, troubleshoot issues, and receive help with writing, audio editing, tracking narration, sound design, and all other aspects of podcast production.

 • Submit all assignments for the Braden class, which include smaller weekly assignments to keep you on track with your project, as well as listening assignments and workshop feedback for your classmates as you together work toward your final projects.